-SCC is playing this year in the West of England Premier Cricket League – Gloucester Division
+Stroud Cricket Club is in the TOP 30 Clubs in the West of England Cricket structure and is playing this year in the West of England Premier Cricket League Premier 2 Glos Wilts Division

 Stroud Cricket Club currently runs four senior teams on a Saturday, as well as a youth development team on a Sunday.